-Free Introductory Chapter So why should you learn how to receive and interpret weather information?
+FREE introductory chapter.
+So why should you learn how to receive and interpret weather information?
 Surely all you need to do is employ a weather router?
-Well, no, and this chapter tells you why you need to read the rest of this Online Book.
+Well, no. This chapter shares why, using real world examples.

 Weather Reception and Analysis

 Step-by-step methods to receive weather information while offshore and in remote places.

 FREE introductory chapter.
 What if we could plan our cruises around the weather for as much as two weeks into the future, even without internet?
 Well, now we can.

 There are so many weather reception and analysis tools out there, all claiming to be the best.
 But which ones really work?
 John has been testing a bunch of them all summer on a real cruise to challenging places and tells all.

 Most discussions about weather reception and analysis in the cruising community end up focused on the tools and technology.
 But that’s not what matters.
 In fact, planning fun and safe cruises is all about how we USE the tools and THINK about weather.
 That’s just what this chapter, based on some 25 years of real cruising experience, is about.

 With modern weather reception and analysis tools we can plan our cruises and voyages as much as two weeks ahead.
 John shares how.